ccorsi/setup-surrealdb/README.md

 While the above examples don't necessarily include the version input to work.
-There is always a chance that the setup surrealdb action will require retries because the setup will be performing github api calls.
+There is always a chance that the setup surrealdb action will require retries because the setup will be performing GitHub API calls.
 These calls can incur a rate limit response which requires retries.
-These response will contain information about how long one needs to wait before retrying the github api call.
+These response will contain information about how long one needs to wait before retrying the GitHub API call.
 While the default retry count is set to 3.
 One can always increase this value using the retry-count input variable like the following example.